 The uranium processed at the Apollo and Parks Township sites might have included RU.
 This material would contain contamination radionuclides formed during fission and activation processes when the material was irradiated in production or test reactors.
-The spent fuel elements were reprocessed to recover the uranium, which was returned to the DOE inventories along with trace contaminants that included 99Tc, 237Np, and 239Pu.
-The intake of RU contaminant radionuclides can be estimated using the guidance in Section 5.3.2 and activity fractions in Tables 5-33 and 5-34 of ORAUT-TKBS-0017-5, Technical Basis Document for the Feed Materials Production Center - Occupational Internal Dose (ORAUT 2016b).
+The spent fuel elements were reprocessed to recover the uranium, which was returned to the DOE inventories along with trace contaminants.
+The intake of RU contaminant radionuclides can be estimated using the guidance in Section 5.3.2 and activity fractions in Tables 5-33 and 5-34 of ORAUT-TKBS-0017-5, Feed Materials Production Center - Occupational Internal Dose (ORAUT 2016b).
 The assignment of material solubility type is based on the guidance in Table 3-1 of ORAUT-OTIB-0060 (ORAUT 2014a).
 The determination of the form of uranium (types F, M, or S) most favorable to the claimant must include the recycled components for each uranium solubility type.
 Because plutonium is a minor contaminant in the RU matrix, the consideration of type SS is not necessary for evaluation of internal dose from this source of plutonium.